 The University has access to Collections 1 to 4 and the Wellcome Trust Collection.

 The Library has a large collection of scores in a range of formats including print, electronic, and microfiche.
-All of the scores, regardless of format, are listed on the Library Catalogue Yorsearch.
+All of the scores, regardless of format, are listed on the Library Catalogue YorSearch.
 Print scores are located in the John Paynter Music Library on the ground floor of the Fairhurst.
-Read more guidance on finding and using print scores.
+The collection is grouped by score type, musical form or ensemble, rather than by composer.

 The Music Microfiche collection is an amazing resource containing thousands of facsimile images of early music manuscripts.
 As the name suggests, the images are vastly reduced in size, meaning that you need to use a special machine to read them.
 The microfiche are housed in the main reading room of the Burton Library and you can search for their exact locations on YorSearch.